natario1/CameraView/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Describe the bug
-A clear and concise description of what the bug is.
+Please add a clear description of what the bug is, **and** fill the list below.
 - CameraView version: *version number*
+- Camera engine used: *camera1/camera2/both*
 - Reproducible in official demo app: *yes/no*
 - Device / Android version: *Pixel, API 28*